-Congratulations to our 2021 CLOC Scholarship Winners!
+Congratulations to our 2023 CLOC Scholarship Winners!

 They are passionate, goal-oriented, and highly motivated.
-We are so excited for these talented emerging legal professionals to embark on their legal operations journey.See the 2021 Winners!
+We are so excited for these talented emerging legal professionals to embark on their legal operations journey.See the 2023 Winners!

-University of Utah
+Belmont University College of Law

 Harvard Law School